40H WILDERNESS FIRST AID + CPR C

 the 40 hour course is ideal for guides and those leading multi day wilderness trips.
 This is also the certification required for an Assistant Overnight sea kayak guide with SKGABC.

-Red Cross instructor Emre Bosut, of Swell Education, brings 17 years of outdoor industry and instructing experience to wildenress first aid courses.
+Red Cross instructor Emre Bosut, of Swell Education, brings over 20 years of outdoor industry and instructing experience to wildenress first aid courses.
 With a background in whitewater, ocean and surf instructing and guiding Emre has worked around Canada and internationally and continues to be an active guide an instructor trainer in the outdoor industry.